BluPixar/BluPixar/README.md

 ### Hi there, Devika this side 👋
+Welcome to the world of "Nyx's Creative work place" !
 I am a computer science student passionate about building intelligent applications with AI and Machine Learning.

-Welcome to the world of Nyx's Creative work place!
 I'm a perfectionist at heart, always striving to polish my code and documentation before a final release—but you can track my completed and in-progress work below.

 My pinned repositories (GOKEY, Amazon-ML-Challenge) are a selection of my completed public projects.
 Other key projects are kept in private repositories during active development.